1. Thermally

 - increase in heart rate and blood pressure — first few minutes

-- irregular heart beat — extrasystole, ventricular fibrillation, sudden cardiac
+- irregular heart beat — extrasystole, ventricular fibrillation, sudden

-death (remember, the lower the body temperature, the more likely the arrhythmias
+death (remember, the lower the body temperature, the more likely the

 and especially sensitivity of the heart muscle to mechanical stimulation)

-- increased urine production — up to 350%, risk of hypovolemia, dehydration
+- increased urine production — up to 350%, risk of hypovolemia,

 - slowing and eventually stopping of the heart